ChiedozieOkoh/armageddon/README.md

 ## Shutdown
 The simulator will continue running until it encounters an error. \
 Use the halt button to stop execution at anytime. \
-Use the close button to close the simulator.

-## Shortcuts
-`Alt + Enter` : centres the disassembly around the instruction pointed to by the `PC` register.
-`Ctrl + f` : search the disassembly for a string.
-`backspace` : press backspace to close the focused window.

 ## Using Exceptions
 The vector table offset by default is 0. but can be configured with the `--vtor=<HEX>` flag.\